Master of Health Administration

 Admission to the M.H.A. program requires submission of the following materials:

-- Official transcripts of all undergraduate and graduate courses and degrees
+- submit official transcripts of all undergraduate and graduate courses and degrees

 - Miller Analogies Test (MAT)